snahackathon/sh2016/readme.md

 1. download data to `$DATA_HOME`
 2. install sbt (http://www.scala-sbt.org/)
-3. clone the repository, then it might be opened in Idea 13+ as Scala sbt project.
+3. clone the repository, then it might be opened in Idea 13+ as Scala sbt project (look at wiki).
 The structure of the project is described here http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications.
 `git clone <repo>`
 4. go to the directory where you cloned repository and enter `baseline` dir